capital-G/supercollider-wiki/[WIP]-Contributing-FAQ.md

 - with discussion of tradeoffs

 Also, remember to look and see if this idea has already been discussed.

+## Why does sclang make me put `var` statements at the top of functions?
+Why can't I define classes at runtime?

+These quirks and limitations of sclang are well known:

+- all `var` statements have to go at the top of a function
+- all class extensions have to come after classes in a class file
+- classes can't be imported dynamically
+- there is no namespacing

+The sclang lexer/parser/compiler is one of the few parts of the platform that is still relatively intact from SuperCollider 1.
+The sclang code is huge, undocumented, poorly organized, and minimally tested, and even minor syntax changes are a massive undertaking and should be accompanied by a equally massive cleanup effort.
+There just aren't developer resources to address these right now.
+If you would like to help, please do.

+Same as above —

 ## Is `?` or `??` faster?